York Road tube station: Description

 York Road station was located at the junction between York Road, which has since been renamed York Way, and Bingfield Street.
 The architect Leslie Green designed the building, which was similar to many of his designs, being finished in ruby-red glazed tiling supplied by the Leeds Fireclay Company.
 The contract for construction was awarded to Ford and Walton, and the booking hall was at the surface level.
 It was linked to the platforms by a circular lift shaft, 23 ft in diameter, which contained two electric lifts; there was also a staircase for emergency use.
 The lifts were manufactured by the Otis Elevator Company, and Colonel H A Yorke, who inspected the station at the time of its opening on behalf of the Board of Trade, recorded that they rose 89.49 ft from the platform level to the booking hall level.

 Unlike most other Great Northern, Piccadilly & Brompton Railway stations, where the lifts stopped at a mezzanine level a little above the platforms, and required passengers to descend a final flight of stairs to reach the trains, the lifts at York Road descended directly to platform level.
 This meant that the platforms were further apart, and the interconnecting passages were longer as a result.
 The eastbound platform was 350 ft long, while the westbound platform was slightly longer.
 The platform layout was almost identical to that at Caledonian Road, but the two tracks curved outwards in the middle of the station to accommodate the extra width of the lift shaft bases.
+It did mean, however, that the station was accessible right from when it first opened.

 The platform tiling was carried out by George Woolliscroft & Son of Hanley, Staffordshire, and was made up of white with maroon and brick red patterning.
 Most of the tiling has since been painted over in grey, but a small section remains untouched and can be seen at the Finsbury Park end of the former eastbound platform.
 The station was ventilated by a fan, which drew air out of the station at a rate of 18500 cuft per minute.